Hundreds urged to wash clothes after UK nerve agent attack

 Skripal betrayed dozens of Russian agents to British intelligence before his arrest in Moscow in 2004.
 He was sentenced to 13 years in prison in 2006, and in 2010 was given refuge in Britain after being exchanged for Russian spies.

-Finance minister Philip Hammond said Britain would respond “appropriately” if a foreign state is found to have been involved in the poisoning.
+Finance minister Philip Hammond said Britain would respond“appropriately” if a foreign state is found to have been involved in the poisoning.

 “This is a police investigation and it will be evidence-led and we must go where the evidence takes us,” Hammond told BBC television on Sunday.